d12frosted/elpa-mirror/nongnu/annotate-readme.txt

   `annotate-endline-annotate-whole-line' is not nil (default is non nil) the whole line is annotated (or the next if the line is empty).

-  If the line contains a single annotation that cover all the line annotating the newline Will ask to edit the annotation.
+  If the line contains a single annotation that cover all the line, annotating the newline will ask to edit the annotation.
 If `annotate-endline-annotate-whole-line' is nil annotating a newline will signal an error.